heitorchang/djappcrud/README.txt

 Replaces "django-admin startapp appname".

+Tested with Django 5.2.

-The main script, spec-to-app.lisp, converts an object with model fields into a new app.
+The main script, startapp-vN.lisp, converts an object with model fields into a new app.

+Model names should be capitalized.

 A "ForeignKey" must have "to" and "OtherModel" immediately after "ForeignKey" and a "on_delete" "CASCADE/SET_NULL" attribute pair.